LichFactory-Games/lichfactory/docs/Adventures/Ad-Astra/Session-Notes/Session_1.md

 >___
 > The Elk hit hard when scared, but were otherwise fairly docile and certainly very dumb -- for example, they seemed easily susceptible to Gwenzahlya's illusions.

 One elk, the leader, pushed ahead of the rest  and rushed towards the fire.
 Celin, knowing the danger should that fire go out, worked to intercept and calm the beast.
 The elk was not having any quarter for the faeir, and reminded him of his place as it delivered a hoof kick to his chest.
 Gwenzahlya rushed to Celin's aide.
 Gloopwing, also striving into action, extended numerous pseudopodic limbs and waved them around like strands of sea kelp, or the strange delicacy known as "ruh-men noodle."
 The elk turned, preparing to deliver another kick but hesitating at the presence of this strange and unusual creature.
-While it was distracted, Ryalith, ever itching for a fight, jumped in the air and landed on the elk's back with a twisting flourish – because why the heck not?
+While it was distracted, Ryalith, ever itching for a fight, and aided by Gwenzahlya innate fey knack for help, jumped in the air and landed on the elk's back with a twisting flourish – because why the heck not?

 Startled, out of its element, and deciding it picked the wrong fight, the elk took off with a jaunt with Ryalith still attached.
 Unfortunately, the elk managed to trample an empty tent as it ran off.

 The rest of the herd, left behind, themselves slowly approached the fire.
 Karel stepped in front of the now closest one, and with a great heave, pushed it aside.
 Now nervous of the strange, two-legged creature, this elk veered off into the forest after its leader.

 The other three elk seemed to debate taking residence next to the fire.
 Celin pushes himself to his feet, and Gwenzahlya turns her attention to the approaching elk.
 Joined by Prince Slithy, she begins casting a strange magic.
-The elk, seeing a snake, and reared in instinctual panic.
+The elk, seeing an illusory snake created by Gwen, reared in instinctual panic.
 Gloopwing and Stigs intercepted.
 While the Dhampir shimmied up the tree to take much needed aim if the elk decided to charge, Gloopwing once again changed its form to look … nothing like an elk but its best interpretation of an elk.
 In return, the elk gave Gloopwing the cervidaean equivalent of '*WTF are you?'*, decided these creatures were just as deadly as what it was running from.

 The fourth elk looked uncertain if it should stay, or should it go; the fire was its source of protection.
 Gwenzahlya and Celin gave it no chance to think about settling in as they shoo'd it off.